Mutai-Gilbert/llm_tool/README.md

-# LLM Tool: Finesse Your Prompts with AI
+# Existing API with LLM Tool Integration

-This project is a Flask-based API that uses a pre-trained GPT-2 model to finesse and enhance text prompts.
+This project is a Flask-based API with an integrated LLM tool that uses a pre-trained GPT-2 model to finesse and enhance text prompts.
 The API accepts a prompt via a POST request and returns a more refined version of the text using the power of large language models (LLMs).

-## Features

-- **Prompt Finessing**: Enhance your text prompts using a pre-trained GPT-2 model.
-- **Easy Integration**: Simple REST API for seamless integration with other applications.
-- **Scalable**: Can be deployed on various platforms such as AWS, GCP, or Heroku.

 ## Getting Started